bfssi-forest-dussault/AmpliconPipeline/README.md

 ### Installation Instructions

-The OLCAmpliconPipeline is distributed as a Docker image.
+The AmpliconPipeline is distributed as a Docker image.
 As a result, an installation of Docker is the only dependency.

 To retrieve the Docker image: